How to Improve Employee Training Engagement

 The most obvious way to make compliance training relevant to your employees is with bespoke content.

-Organisations need bespoke training programmes, fully personalised to their company and the employee in question.
+Organisations need bespoke training programmes that are fully personalised to their company and the employee in question.
 Using your company name, the names of your policies, the terminology you use within the business, and the names of specific individuals makes training much more real and meaningful for your employees.

-And to take it one step further by introducing intelligent elements to personalise, adapt and gamify the training content, and generate valuable analytics.
-Each learner receives training aligned to their role and existing abilities and addresses knowledge gaps.
+And to take it one step further by introducing intelligent elements to personalise, adapt and gamify the training content and generate valuable analytics.
+Each learner receives training that is aligned with their role and existing abilities and addresses knowledge gaps.

 3. Explain the 'why' of the need for training

-If your employees understand why it's important that they complete compliance training, they are much more likely to be motivated to both participate and pay proper attention.
+If your employees understand why they must complete compliance training, they are much more likely to be motivated to participate and pay proper attention.

-Staff need to understand why it's important to comply with rules and regulations, not just for themselves and the company but for their customers too.
-Staff in a retail bank need to know how to prevent money laundering, but why they need to prevent it.
+Staff need to understand why it's important to comply with rules and regulations, not just for themselves and the company but also for their customers.
+For example, staff in a retail bank need to know how to prevent money laundering and why they need to prevent it.

 Align training with events in the news.
 In that way, staff feel like they are 'doing their bit' towards a greater goal.
 A good example would be awareness days related to gender equality, fire safety and cyber security.